Indoor Fluid Antenna Systems Enabled by Layout-Specific Modeling and Group Relative Policy Optimization: Abstract

 \section{Abstract}

-The fluid antenna system (FAS) revolutionizes wireless communications by employing position-flexible antennas that dynamically optimize channel conditions and mitigate multipath fading.
-This innovation is particularly valuable in indoor environments, where signal propagation is severely degraded due to structural obstructions and complex multipath reflections.
-In this paper, we study the channel modeling and joint optimization of antenna positioning, beamforming, and power allocation for indoor FAS.
-In particular, we propose, for the first time, a layout-specific channel model and a novel group relative policy optimization (GRPO) algorithm for indoor FAS.
-Compared to the state-of-the-art Sionna model, our approach achieves an $83.3\%$ reduction in computation time with an approximately $3$ dB increase in root-mean-square error (RMSE).
-When simplified to a two-ray model, our channel model enables a closed-form solution for the optimal antenna position, achieving near-optimal performance. {For the joint optimization problem, the proposed GRPO algorithm outperforms proximal policy optimization (PPO) and other baselines in sum-rate, while requiring only 49.2\% computational resources of PPO, due to its group-based advantage estimation.} Simulation results reveal that increasing either the group size or trajectory length in GRPO does not yield significant improvements in sum-rate, suggesting that these parameters can be selected conservatively without sacrificing performance.
+Fluid antenna system (FAS) revolutionizes wireless communications via utilizing position-flexible antennas that dynamically optimize channel conditions and mitigate multipath fading.
+This innovation is particularly valuable in indoor environments, in which signal propagation is severely degraded due to structural obstructions and complex multipath reflections.
+In this paper, we investigate the channel modeling and the joint optimization of antenna positioning, beamforming, and power allocation for indoor FAS.
+In particular, we propose a layout-specific channel model, and employ the novel group relative policy optimization (GRPO) algorithm for tackling the optimization problem.
+Compared to the state-of-the-art Sionna model, our model achieves an $83.3\%$ reduction in computation time with an approximately $3$ dB increase in root-mean-square error (RMSE).
+When simplified to a two-ray model, our model allows for a closed-form antenna position solution with near-optimal performance.
+For the joint optimization problem, our GRPO algorithm outperforms proximal policy optimization (PPO) and other baselines in sum-rate, while requiring only $50.8\%$ computational resources of PPO, thanks to its group advantage estimation.
+Simulation results show that increasing either the group size or trajectory length in GRPO does not yield significant improvements in sum-rate, suggesting that these parameters can be selected conservatively without sacrificing performance.